$125 off any CGM Plan. Use code FALL125

 Added sugar

-The American Heart Association recommends limiting your added sugar consumption to no more than six percent of your daily calorie intake.
-If you eat more, your risk of these negative effects may increase
+The American Heart Association recommends limiting sugar consumption to no more than six percent of daily calories.
+If you eat more, your risk of these negative effects may increase.

 Related Article